Skip to main content

 General tips for reducing noise (Cyton and Ganglion boards):

-• Toggling on the filters built into the GUI (above the Time Series widget)
+• Toggle on the filters in the OpenBCI GUI

-• Using the feet that came with the board
+• Use the feet that came with the board

-• Using the FTDI fix for Windows or Mac
+• Use the FTDI fix for Windows or Mac

 Additional Sources of Noise